Bank of Canada Interest Rate

 Generally, unemployment and inflation have an inverse relationship.
 When more people are employed, inflation is generally higher as spending increases overall.
 Stagflation is a term in economics that describes a situation where both unemployment and inflation are high, alongside slowing economic growth (sound familiar?).

-After a period of sustained growth after the war, the Bank of Canada rate continued to experience trend growth to the 1980s, when the rate finally peaked at 20.03% in August 1981, an all-time high since the Bank’s inception.
-After this, the rate fluctuated between 15% and 7.5% in the late 80s and early 90s.
+After a period of sustained growth after the war, the Bank of Canada rate continued to experience trend growth until the 1980s, when it finally peaked at 20.03% in August 1981, an all-time high since the Bank’s inception.
+After this, the rate fluctuated between 15% and 7.5% in the late 1980s and early 1990s.

 1991 – 2008: Economic Recovery

-Since the early 90s, the Bank of Canada rate has trended downwards, with some periods (e.g. the late 90s) in which the rate spiked before gradually falling again.
-Target inflation figures were introduced by the Canadian government in 1991 and have been reviewed periodically since then (currently set at 2%).
+Since the early 1990s, the Bank of Canada rate has trended downwards, with some periods (e.g., the late 1990s) in which the rate spiked before gradually falling again.
+The Canadian government introduced Target inflation figures in 1991, which have been reviewed periodically since then (currently set at 2%).

 2009 – 2017: The Financial Crisis